 Lowland heathland.
-Adding colour to the landscape, Lowland heath has open, low-growing, woody vegetation made up of heather, bilberry and gorse.
-Heaths have been maintained free of trees by grazing, periodic burning and scrub clearance; they support a range of wildlife including birds, mammals, reptiles and invertebrates.
+Adding colour to the landscape, Lowland Heath has open, low-growing, woody vegetation made up of heather, bilberry and gorse.
+Heaths have been maintained free of trees by grazing, scrub clearance and sometimes periodic burning; they support a range of wildlife including birds, mammals, reptiles and invertebrates.

 Lowland heath occurs below the upland moors and the upper limit of farming enclosure, normally below the 300 metre contour.
 It is an open habitat found on poor acidic sandstone soils and thin peat soils.
 Heaths are the product of human activities and if neglected turn into scrub and woodland.

-Lowland heathland supports Linnet, Whinchat, Stonechat, Wheatear and in places like Wharncliffe Heath, the scarce Nightjar.
-It is also home to Brown Hare and Common Lizard, as well as some highly specialised plants especially bryophytes and lichens, and invertebrates.
-Green Hairstreak Butterfly is supported by heath.
+Lowland Heathland supports Linnet, Whinchat, Stonechat, Wheatear and in places like Wharncliffe Heath, the scarce Nightjar.
+It is also home to Brown Hare and Common Lizard, as well as some highly specialised plants especially bryophytes and lichens, and invertebrates including Green Hairstreak Butterfly and Green Tiger beetles.

 Priority habitat details